GravityKit/GravityView/readme.txt

 == Changelog ==

-= 2.0.6.1 on May 21, 2018 =
+* Fixed: "Hide View data until search is performed" not working for Views on embedded pages = 2.0.6.1 on May 21, 2018 =

 * Fixed: "Hide View data until search is performed" not working